-• Reports can also be made to any FM employee.
-If a report is made to another FM employee, this employee will refer the report to the Title IX Coordinator.
+- Reports can also be made to any FMCC employee.
+If a report is made to another FMCC employee, this employee will refer the report to the Title IX Coordinator. - Reports will be investigated in accordance with FMCC policy, outlined below, and the reporting individual's identity shall remain private at all times if said reporting individual wishes to maintain privacy. - o If a reporting individual wishes to keep his/her identity anonymous, he or she may call the Title IX Coordinator anonymously to discuss the situation and available options.
+See below for additional details on making a confidential report to FMCC. - To file a Formal Title IX Complaint under the Title IX Grievance Procedure (https://fmcc.edu/non-discrimination-policy). - Formal Title IX Complaints can be made after consulting with the Title IX Coordinator, at the following: Dean for Student Affairs, Arlene Spencer, aspencer@fmcc.edu. - o Formal Title IX Complaints will be investigated and discipline, if any, will be imposed pursuant to the Title IX Grievance Procedure.

-- Reports will be investigated in accordance with FM policy, outlined below, and the reporting individual's identity shall remain private at all times if said reporting individual wishes to maintain privacy. - If a reporting individual wishes to keep his/her identity anonymous, he or she may call the Title IX Coordinator anonymously to discuss the situation and available options.
-See below for additional details on making a confidential report to FM. - To file a Formal Title IX Complaint under the Title IX Grievance Procedure (FMCC Complaint Form). - Formal Title IX Complaints can be made after consulting with the Title IX Coordinator, at the following: Acting Dean of Student Affairs, Arlene Spencer, aspencer@fmcc.edu. - Formal Title IX Complaints will be investigated and discipline, if any, will be imposed pursuant to the Title IX Grievance Procedure. - When the respondent is an employee, to report the incident to the Acting Dean of Student Affairs, Arlene Spencer, aspencer@fmcc.edu. - Disciplinary proceedings (if any) will be conducted in accordance with any applicable collective bargaining agreement, law, or policy for unrepresented employees. - When the respondent is an employee of an affiliated entity or vendor of the College, College officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, issue a persona non grata letter, subject to legal requirements and College policy.
+- When the respondent is an employee, to report the incident to the FMCC Office of Human Resources.
+Current reports should be sent to Arlene Spencer, Student Welcome Center, A111, 518-736-3622 ext.
+8100, email arlene.spencer@fmcc.edu. - Disciplinary proceedings (if any) will be conducted in accordance with any applicable collective bargaining agreement, law, or policy for unrepresented employees. - O When the respondent is an employee of an affiliated entity or vendor of the College, College officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, issue a persona non grata letter, subject to legal requirements and College policy.